bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Governing Authority

-[The Mining Association of Canada (MAC)](https://mining.ca/) is the governing authority and party legally responsible for developing, maintaining, and implementing the Governance Framework for TSM.
+[The Mining Association of Canada (MAC)](https://mining.ca/) is the governing authority and responsible for developing, maintaining, and implementing the Governance Framework for TSM.

 The governance and decision-making process for the TSM program includes the following groups and committees: